On uniform closeness of local times of Markov chains and i.i.d. sequences: Constructions using soft local times

-We interpret the elements of the sequence~$(\rho_j)_{j\geq 1}$ as being the random regeneration times of the Markov chain~$X$: at each random time~$\rho_j$, the chain~$X$ starts afresh with law~$\pi$.
-In this way, the chain will be viewed as a sequence of (independent) blocks (called {\it regeneration blocks}) with starting law~$\pi$ and transitions according to~$\mu(\cdot,\cdot)$.
+\end{linenomath} We interpret the elements of the sequence~$(\rho_j)_{j\geq 1}$ as being the random re\-ge\-ne\-ra\-tion times of the Markov chain~$X$: at each random time~$\rho_j$, the chain~$X$ starts afresh with law~$\Pi$.
+In this way, the chain will be viewed as a sequence of (independent) blocks (called {\it regeneration blocks}) with starting law~$\Pi$ and transitions according to~$\mu(\cdot,\cdot)$.
 Such blocks thus have lengths given by the differences of the subsequent elements of~$(\rho_j)_{j\geq 1}$.

+The Poisson point process~$\eta$ will be used in the next sections to construct the local time fields of the Markov chain~$X$ and the i.i.d.\ sequence~$Y$ by means of the soft local time method.